marxin/texi2rst-generated/sphinx/gccgo/function-names.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: extern, external names

 .. _function-names:

-.. index:: extern

-.. index:: external names

 Function Names
 **************